-Chapter 4 Making Sense of the Universe: Understanding Motion, Energy, and Gravity 4.1 Describing Motion Our goals for learning: • How do we describe motion? • How is mass different from weight?
+Chapter 4 Making Sense of the Universe: Understanding Motion, Energy, and Gravity

+• Kepler first tried to match the planet orbital observations with circular orbits

+• But an 8-arcminute discrepancy led him eventually to ellipses...
+"If I had believed that we could ignore these eight minutes [of arc], I would have patched up my hypothesis accordingly.
+But, since it was not permissible to ignore, those eight minutes pointed the road to a complete reformation in astronomy."

+Johannes Kepler (1571-1630)

+Kepler's First Law: The orbit of each planet around the Sun is an ellipse with the Sun at one focus.

+Kepler's Second Law: As a planet moves around its orbit, it sweeps out equal areas in equal times.

+Kepler's Third Law

+More distant planets orbit the Sun at slower average speeds, obeying the relationship p - up = orbital period in years a = avg. distance from Sun in AU

+$$p^2 = a^3$$

+4.1 Describing Motion

+- How do we describe motion? - How is mass different from weight?

 How do we describe motion?

-Precise definitions to describe motion: • Speed: Rate at which object moves speed = $\frac{\text{distance}}{\text{time}}$ (units of $\frac{\text{m}}{\text{s}}$) example: speed of 10 m/s • Velocity: Speed and direction example: 10 m/s, due east • Acceleration: Any change in velocity units of speed/time (m/s2)
+Precise definitions to describe motion:

+• Speed: Rate at which object moves speed = $\frac{distance}{time}$ (units of $\frac{m}{s}$ )

+example: speed of 10 m/s

+- Velocity: Speed and direction example: 10 m/s, due east - Acceleration: Any change in velocity units of speed/time (m/s)